Stress management

 Watch a series or movie, read a book, (video)chat with your family, or go for a walk with a friend.

-Spend a particular moment every day worrying.
-If you notice you start worrying at any other time, say to yourself: "This is something to worry about in my time dedicated to worrying."
+If you notice you start worrying at any other time of the day, tell yourself: "This is something to worry about in my worry time."
+You can write down your worrying thoughts to remember them later.

-When your worry time is there, you can worry about everything on your list for about 15 minutes.
-You can also write about them, e.g. in a diary.
+When your worry time is there, you can eventually ruminate about everything on your list for about 15 minutes.
+It can help you write down your thoughts, e.g., in a diary.

 It's time for some distraction when the 15 minutes are over (see above).